CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 This Story also Contains

-This year, around 8000 schools were appointed as the examination centres.
-The CBSE 10 exam was conducted from February 15 to March 18 for Class 10, while the CBSE 12th exam was held from February 15 to April 4, 2025.
+The CBSE 10 exam for the academic session 2025-26 will be conducted from February 17 to March 10, 2026, while the CBSE 12th exam will be held from February 17 to April 9, 2026.
 Students appearing for the examination can read the entire article to learn in detail about the CBSE board exam CCTV policy below.

 The CCTV cameras bring fairness to the examination hall.
 All the students get equal opportunity to perform without any distractions or unfair means.

-With cameras all around, unfair means like cheating can easily get detected.
+With cameras all around, unfair means like cheating can easily be detected.

 In case of any disputes, CCTV footage can act as proof to resolve the issue fairly.